axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-22-we-headed-for-the-cliff.markdown

 <h1>We Went Over</h1>
  <p>We headed for the cliff, at full speed, and we kept smiling and accelerating.</p>
  <p>Then we went over.
 And then the dystopian shitshow started to roll.
-Something was not quite the same, however.
-There was a slight change in the real life script.</p>
+However, something was not quite the same.</p>
  <p>The expected violent gangs were there.
 Also, present were the <span calss="_paradigm">FIAT</span> communities, ruled by bosses and fighting over territory and people.
 This was not surprising.</p>
+ <p>There was a slight change in the real life script, however.</p>

 <h1>The Not-So-Dystopian Movie</h1>
  <p>But there were also a lot of small communities that shared everything they owned and with decentralized leadership.</p>